 Shoulder Injury Related to Vaccine Administration (SIRVA)

-SIRVA is one of the most common flu vaccine injuries that you can suffer and it is a condition way beyond the feeling of soreness or swelling at the injection site.
-SIRVA happens when the vaccination is administered to the right part of your shoulder.
-This is unfortunately more common than you would think since flu vaccines are given in many different places such as drive-in clinics and on the job, and the people giving the shots may not be fully trained in how to administer a flu vaccine.
+SIRVA is one of the most common flu shot injuries that you can suffer and it is a condition way beyond the feeling of soreness or swelling at the injection site.
+SIRVA happens when the vaccine is injected too high in the deltoid muscle of your shoulder.
+This is unfortunately more common than you would think.
+Since flu vaccines are given in many different places such as drive-in clinics, pharmacies, and on the job, the people giving the shots may not be fully trained in how to correctly administer a flu vaccine.
 The biggest culprit behind SIRVA injuries is when the vaccine administration is too high in the upper arm.

-Symptoms of GBS will usually take two to four weeks to fully develop.
-The first sign of GBS is a weakness and tingling in your extremities, including your arms.
-Eventually, the weakness will give spread to the entire body and can have serious consequences.
-Many of those who suffer from GBS are usually hospitalized.
-The damage to the peripheral nerves causes difficulty walking and may not have full use of their arms.
-In critical cases, patients will have difficulty swallowing and breathing, and this is where GBS becomes life-threatening.
+Symptoms of GBS can take 3 to 4 weeks to develop.
+The first sign of GBS is numbness or tingling in your hands or feet.
+There could be weakness, but that is usually a sign of another condition called CIDP, explained below.
+People who suffer from GBS are usually hospitalized.
+The damage to the peripheral nerves causes difficulty walking and using their arms.
+In some cases, patients will have difficulty swallowing and breathing, and this is where GBS becomes life-threatening.

 Chronic Inflammatory Demyelinating Polyneuropathy (CIDP)

-CIDP is the chronic form of GBS, and it also involves an instance where the immune system attacks the nervous system.
-Here, the fibers that protect the nerves called myelin are attacked and damaged.
-When this happens, the fibers are lost, leaving the nerves unprotected.
-This leaves them subject to damage.
+Like with GBS, the protein that protects the nerves called myelin are attacked and damaged.
+When this happens, the myelin is lost, leaving the nerves unable to communicate with muscles correctly.
 When the nerves are damaged, they cannot carry messages to and from the brain and it will affect the body’s ability to carry on normal daily functions.
-CIDP can lead to numbness, tingling and other loss of sensation.
+CIDP can lead to weakness, numbness, tingling, and other loss of sensation.
 In a worst-case scenario, CIDP can lead to paralysis.